 Check the care label — and note that it states the maximum recommended temperature, not the minimum.
 How dirty is your laundry?
 Modern machines will get light or moderately soiled garments clean on a lower setting, and the lower the temperature, the more energy you will save.

 Set the washing machine to a low spin cycle.
-Lowering the rpm is less stressful on the fabric and more energy efficient.
+Lowering the rpm is more energy efficient, and less stressful on the fabric.

 Unbutton the shirt, turn it inside-out, and pop the collar.
 Be mindful, use the right amount of detergent based on local water quality.
 We do not recommend fabric softener.

 Carefully stretch cuff, collar, and front placket.
 Do not wring the shirt.
 Let it dry on a drying rack or hanger.
 Do not tumble-dry: it is a strain on both your shirts and the environment.